 Some inreach devices allow for direct tethering so you can use your phone interface to send email messages.
 In this case the follow image illustrates what that would look like

-Send an email to email@example.com using the basic commands in the message body:
+Send an email to email@example.com using ONE of the basic commands in the message body:

 catalog spot gfs oscar rtofs ww3 roms gfdl lat,lon

 Message bodies must contain at least one valid command.
 If your GPS position is on land you might get all 0's back for an ocean model.
 In this case you'll need to specify your Lat/Lon for a position on the ocean.